hbctraining/Intro-to-R-with-DGE/README.md

 tximport
 ```

-(3) Use a new method of installation from GitHub to install the below packages using the following code:
+(3) Use a new method (not covered in class) of installation from GitHub to install the below packages using the following code:

+> *NOTE:* You will need to have installed the `devtools` package before you do this, it is in the list of packages you need to get from CRAN (see point (1) above).

 ```r
 devtools::install_github("insert_package_name_in_quotations")